holidaycheck/tech-blog/_posts/2018-01-03-testing-reducers.md

  - valid and future-change-proof; if you change default language to any value, this test will still test if `CHANGE_LANGUAGE` action alters that value; remember that initialState is tested elsewhere, so no need to worry about that
- - more descriptive; one sees what happens to which state property
+ - more descriptive; one sees what happens to which state's property

 We still struggle when seeing the code like in example above if we should remove the boilerplate.